AlexanderG2207/alexg.codes/README.md

 # Alex G Codes

-My personal website hosted with GitHub!
+My personal website hosted with GitHub using Vite, React and JavaScript!